The Super Mario Bros. Movie: Sequel

 In May 2021, Furukawa said that Nintendo was interested in producing more animated films based on its intellectual properties if the Mario Bros. film was successful.
-In a Variety cover story before the film's release, producer Meledandri was asked about potential sequels, or projects adapted from other Nintendo properties, and answered, "Our focus right now is entirely on bringing the film out to the audience, and at this time, we're not prepared to talk about what's coming in the future".
+In a Variety cover story before the film's release, producer Chris Meledandri was asked about potential sequels, or projects adapted from other Nintendo properties, and answered, "Our focus right now is entirely on bringing the film out to the audience, and at this time, we're not prepared to talk about what's coming in the future".

 On April 21, 2023, following the film's box office success, Nintendo stated that there would be more films based on their properties, though they did not directly confirm a sequel to The Super Mario Bros.
 Movie.
 In June 2023, Pratt stated that while news on a sequel would come "soon", development on the project had been put on hold due to the 2023 Writers Guild of America strike, saying that it would only resume once "the writers [felt] comfortable moving forward."
 In November, it was revealed that Universal was making plans to build a larger franchise around the film while also confirming a sequel.

-On March 10, 2024, as part of Mario Day celebrations, Miyamoto and Meledandri officially announced "a new Super Mario Bros. movie", along with a release date of April 3, 2026 in the United States and more dates throughout April for other territories.
-Horvath, Jelenic and Fogel will return as co-directors and screenwriter respectively; Meledandri stated that Illumination's team was in the process of storyboarding and "developing set designs for new environments."
+On March 10, 2024, as part of Mario Day celebrations, Miyamoto and Meledandri officially announced a sequel, along with a release date of April 3, 2026 in the United States and more dates throughout April for other territories.
+Horvath, Jelenic and Fogel returned as co-directors and screenwriter respectively; Meledandri stated that Illumination's team was in the process of storyboarding and "developing set designs for new environments."
 In October 2024, Keegan-Michael Key mentioned that the sequel would be "broader in scope" and will feature "some new folks that are old favorites and some folks that I think are really deep cuts".

 On May 13, 2025, NBCUniversal listed the sequel under the title Super Mario World, which was later removed.
 A Nintendo Direct presentation on September 12, 2025, announced the film as The Super Mario Galaxy Movie.
 A second Nintendo Direct on November 12, 2025, premiered the sequel's first trailer.